burtonrj/CytoPy/docs/source/1_install.rst

     C extensions.
 It is recommended to use pip and not conda to install Numpy and CytoPy.

+**Step 4: install Jupyter (optional)**

-4. Next we recommend you install Jupyter and IPython to interact with CytoPy.
+Next we recommend you install Jupyter and IPython to interact with CytoPy.
 You can also use CytoPy in the Python console or using Spyder.
 To install Jupyter and IPython you can run::

-    conda install jupyter ipython
+    pip install jupyter ipython

 To make your CytoPy environment available to Jupyter, you want to run the following::